 The discovery of evolution by Charles Darwin and the rise of romanticism during the 19th century turbocharged the progress of scientific racism and made the grand racial conflicts of the second World War more or less inevitable.
 This happened through two basic channels: a) Darwinism and social Darwinism in particular made scientific racism almost universal for educated people and b) romanticism made “surrender” to the scientifically prescribed and inevitable course of history seem both morally good and artistically pleasing.

 Let’s start with Darwinism.
-Darwin’s discovery of evolution discredited the older, religious opponents to racists like Arthur de Gabineau.
-When de Gabineau proposed a master race in, he had no hard theoretical footing to stand upon and thus groups like the Jesuits were able to refute him by pointing at the New Testament and its numerous references to equality before God.
+Darwin’s discovery of evolution discredited the older, religious opponents to pre-evolution racists like Arthur de Gabineau.
+When de Gabineau proposed a master race, he had no hard theoretical footing to stand upon and thus groups like the Jesuits were able to refute him by pointing at the New Testament and its numerous references to equality before God.

 However, with the discovery of the principle of descent with modification, racism gained an entirely new scientific foundation from which to combat non-scientific ideas like equality, human rights, democracy and Greco-Roman notions of freedom.
-A modern reader can find ample evidence of this “battle against superstition” in P. Charles’ Michel’s “A Biological View of English Foreign Policy,” A. Carthill’s “Lost Dominion,” Adolf Hitler’s “The Nazi Primer,” the Khmer Rouge’s “Revolutionary Flag Magazine” or “Vicious Spies and Killers Under the Mask of Academic Physicians” by Stalin’s puppet newspaper Pravda.
+A modern reader can find ample evidence of this “battle against superstition” in P. Charles’ Michel’s “A Biological View of English Foreign Policy,” A. Carthill’s “Lost Dominion,” Adolf Hitler’s “The Nazi Primer,” the Khmer Rouge’s “Revolutionary Flag Magazine” or “Vicious Spies and Killers Under the Mask of Academic Physicians” by Stalin’s pet journalists at “Pravda.”

 As a consequence of this biological work and a mistaken sense that science and ethics mix, it was difficult to find an educated person who was not racist, whether white, East Asian or Indian, between about 1880 and 1940.
 Reading contemporary articles and books gives the very strong sense that a person in 1930 who did not at least engage with the idea of scientific racism was very much like a flat earther today – weird, eccentric, a science denier.
 In particular, IQ tests and phrenology were used to make scientific racism respectable and almost irresistible.

-This scientific racism only began to teeter because the scientific racism of the Nazis, Soviets and Japanese imperialists in WW2 had so graphically illustrated the need to maintain non-scientific “superstitions” like human rights, Christian equality and Greco-Roman notions of freedom.
-The conquest of scientists by politicians and ethicists after WW2, just like Alexander’s rejection of Greek proto-science 2300 years earlier, made cosmopolitan egalitarianism possible.
+This scientific racism only began to teeter because the scientific racism of the Nazis, Soviets and Japanese imperialists in WW2 had so graphically illustrated the need to maintain non-scientific superstitions like human rights, Christian equality and Greco-Roman notions of freedom.
+The subjugation of scientists under politicians and ethicists after WW2, just like Alexander’s rejection of Greek proto-science 2300 years earlier, made our cosmopolitan egalitarianism possible.

 Part Five: How the History of Race Built Up to The Civil Rights Movement and the Floyd Protests